 And don’t forget about calming music or nature sounds!
 Research shows that soothing auditory stimuli can enhance sleep quality by setting a serene atmosphere.
 For instance, gentle music can significantly improve how well your child rests.
 By regularly practicing these relaxation techniques, you’re signaling to your little one that it’s time to relax and recharge, helping to establish a soothing bedtime routine.

-When sleep difficulties linger despite your best efforts, reaching out for professional help is so important.
+When sleep difficulties linger despite your best efforts, reaching out for is so important.
 Consulting with a pediatrician or a sleep expert who understands autism can provide practical tips for improving sleep patterns in children on the autism spectrum.
 Did you know that studies show 50-80% of kids with autism struggle with sleep issues?
 Insomnia at the start of sleep affects about 65% of this group.
 These experts can conduct thorough evaluations, often using tools like the Children's Sleep Habits Questionnaire (CSHQ) and the Family Inventory of Sleep Habits (FISH), to offer practical tips for improving sleep patterns in children on the autism spectrum that address the root causes of sleep disturbances.

 At Rori Care, we’re here to support you with comprehensive consultation services.
 We start with an initial meeting to understand your child's strengths and needs, plus we guide you through navigating insurance services to help cover ABA treatment costs.
 Dr. Carin Lamm emphasizes the importance of addressing any medical or psychiatric issues that might interfere with sleep.
 By collaborating with healthcare providers and utilizing the various mental health support services at Rori Care, such as group therapy and caregiver education, parents can gain practical tips for improving sleep patterns in children on the autism spectrum to effectively tackle their children's sleep challenges.
 This not only paves the way for better daytime functioning but also helps with emotional regulation.
 Let’s explore this together!